Property Taxes are due on July 4, 2017.

 Victoria, BC V9C 1R1

-You may choose to pre-pay your taxes by providing the City with monthly cheques post-dated for the 1st or the 15th of each month.
+You may choose to pre-pay your taxes by providing the City with monthly cheques post-dated for the 1st or the 15th of each month or by pre-authorized debit payments.
 No interest is paid on these payments.
-Beginning August 1, 2017 the City will offer a direct debit pre-authorized payment plan.
-No interest is paid on these payments.
+Beginning August 1, 2017 the City will offer a Pre-authorized Debit Payment plan.
 The monthly pre-payment program includes 10 fixed amount withdrawals on the first business day of each month beginning August 1.
 Fixed amounts are based on current gross tax amount divided by 10.
 There is no withdrawal in the month of June and the balance owing will be drawn on the first business day in July.
-Please contact the Finance Department for additional information and enrollment forms.
+Please submit a copy of this Pre-authorized Debit Payment enrollment form, along with a void cheque, directly to City Hall in person, by mail, or in the 24 hour mail slot located at the entrance to City Hall.
+Don't hesitate to contact us for additional information at 250-294-8150 or at email@example.com.

 7) With your mortgage payment